markp-gc/remote_render_ui/README.md

 It is built on top of:
 - nanogui: a cross platform toolkit for simple GUI applications.
 - packetcomms: a simple TCP/IP communication protocol designed for low latency.
+- videolib: A wrapper for FFMPEG that supports TCP video streaming using packetcomm.

 It has been tested on Mac OSX 11.6 and Ubuntu 18.
 It should also work on other platforms where the dependencies can be satisfied.